rr1428/Excel-Comparator-Pro/README.md

 11. Export with row colors option enables to export excel file with or without highlighted row colors.
 12. Export button - Exports the result file in excel format.

+Version 1.1 Update:
+- Checks for the duplicate row in both the excel file and gives warning.
+After manual removal of duplicate entry, reload the files for comparision.

     You can downoload Window Setup from release

 https://github.com/rr1428/Excel-Comparision/releases